philou/philou.github.com/_posts/2021-10-30-5-whole-team-workshops-to-increase-developers-role-in-sprint-planning.markdown

 - event storming
 - technical debt
 - gamification
 description: "Unfortunately, developers are often lacking influence over product and planning decisions 😞.
-Here are five activities to run with the whole team to increase the developers' role in sprint plannings, collaboration, engagement, and value creation!"
+Here are five activities to run with the whole team to increase not only the developers' role in sprint plannings, but also collaboration, engagement, and value creation!"
 header:
   teaser: "/imgs/2021-10-30-5-whole-team-workshops-to-increase-developers-role-in-sprint-planning/5-activities-for-developer-voice-teaser.jpg"
   og_image: "/imgs/2021-10-30-5-whole-team-workshops-to-increase-developers-role-in-sprint-planning/5-activities-for-developer-voice-og.jpg"
 variations:
-- TODO
+- Here are 5 whole-team activities to increase not only the developers' role in #sprintPlannings, but also collaboration, engagement, and value creation! #technical #agileCoaching #bdd #productManagement
+- Wouldn't it be great if we knew ways to make all stakeholders -- product experts, developers, and quality people -- collaborate to plan what goes into the sprint? #technical #agileCoaching #bdd #productManagement #sprintPlanning
+- Each of these activities should increase the developers' role in #sprintPlanning. #technical #agileCoaching #bdd #productManagement
+- Did you try to run a #codeKata to learn #exampleMapping?
+Any kata with enough 'domain' will do.
+For example, the Mars Rover Kata (https://kata-log.rocks/mars-rover-kata) is a great fit. #technical #agileCoaching #bdd #productManagement
+- During an #EventStorming, participants will map out all domain events on the design board.
+This makes negotiating the scope of the next milestone straightforward.
+It's a perfect occasion for developers to have a massive influence on planning. #technical #agileCoaching #bdd #productManagement #sprintPlanning
+- The Built-In Quality Game (https://philou.github.io/built-in-quality-game/) lets everyone experience how investing in engineering practices speeds up feature delivery. #technical #agileCoaching #bdd #productManagement #gamification
+- Discover a few serious, whole-team games that should make business people care more about sound engineering. #technical #agileCoaching #bdd #productManagement #gamification
+- Without enough collaboration, product, development, and quality experts can only optimize locally.
+Here are a few tricks to make them coordinate to tackle the problem as a whole. #technical #agileCoaching #bdd #productManagement #continuousImprovement
+- If product and quality people take part in defining the next improvement action, they are more likely to sponsor it during sprint plannings! #technical #agileCoaching #bdd #productManagement #continuousImprovement
+- The Test-Strategy workshop is an instance of Toyota's #improvementKata in disguise: it's a long-term quest! #technical #agileCoaching #bdd #productManagement #continuousImprovement
+- A #solutionFocused activity is a nice way for the full team to agree on a small #refactoring increment. #technical #agileCoaching #bdd #productManagement #continuousImprovement
+- As you run more of these activities, the developers' role in the #sprintPlanning should grow. #technical #agileCoaching #bdd #productManagement
 ---
-_Run these activities with the whole team to increase the developers' role in sprint plannings, collaboration, engagement, and value creation!_
+_Run these activities with the whole team to increase not only the developers' role in sprint plannings, but also collaboration, engagement, and value creation!_

 ![Drawing of a hand representing 5 activities, and a developer with a growing voice under the caption @ Sprint Planning.
 Here are 5 activities to increase developers' role in sprint plannings.]({{site.url}}/imgs/2021-10-30-5-whole-team-workshops-to-increase-developers-role-in-sprint-planning/5-activities-for-developer-voice.jpg)